hoodiehq/hoodie-account-server/how-it-works.md

    // roles must be an array of strings.
 Roles can be used to give access
    // to databases.
 It must include an "id:..." role, see below "roles": ["id:abc4567"],
+   // see "Profile" and "Tokens" sections below "profile": {},
+   "tokens": {}
 }
 ```